 The Grow Your Farm Business Course is for people in the early to mid stages of developing an agricultural business.

-The course is designed as a 10-week intensive, however, sessions are also available for individual enrollment.
+The course is designed as a 9-week intensive.
+Select sessions are also available for individual enrollment.

 The Grow Your Farm Business Course is offered on a sliding scale fee structure.
 The sliding scale for the full course is $100 - $350.
-Individual courses are $20 each.
-Payment plan options available.
-See registration form below for more information.
+A second person from a single farm can come for half price.
+Select Individual courses are $20-$40 sliding scale each.

 Who should enroll?

-The 10-week Course is ideal for farmers who:
+The 9-week Course is ideal for farmers who:

-- Have >1 year of hands-on production experience
+- Have at least 1 year of hands-on farming experience

 - Have a clear business concept in mind or in progress

-- Business goals that include elements of sustainability, equity & viability
+- Have business goals that include elements of sustainability, equity & viability

 - Would like to meet some of the region's successful farmers